 Why This Matters

-If the Bill passes, there will be more discrimination against Australians who traditionally fall foul of traditional religious doctrine, including:
+There will be more discrimination against Australians who traditionally fall foul of traditional religious doctrine, including:

 People with Disability